frankadrian/homepage/content/post/connect-to-your-wifi-with-a-qr-code.md

 title = "Connect to your WiFi with a QR code"

 +++
-# Connect to your WiFi with a QR code

 It's possible to generate a QR code that you can use to connect to the WiFi without having to manually enter the password.
 To do this you can use this [open-source](https://github.com/evgeni/qifi "https://github.com/evgeni/qifi") [website](https://qifi.org/ "https://qifi.org/"), or preferably, you can use the `qrencode` cli tool.